apthos/Event-Times/README.md

 **Optional Nice-to-have Stories**

 * Users can collaborate on the itinerary
-* Users may view directions to an activity on the itinerary inside the app or with Apple/Google Maps
+* Users may view directions to an activity/event with Apple Maps
 * Users view the a calendar displaying the activities on a certain day/days in a week with at least 1 activity/months
 * Users can export their calendar to other calendar apps such as Google Calendar